 Finally, we hope that the information presented here has been useful to you.
 However, please go on and look for information wherever you can find it before making the decision.

-Take your time and do not make a hasty decision, and may your project turn out exactly how you plan.
+Do not make a hasty decision, take your time and read our hammer drill reviews and may your project turn out exactly how you plan.
 As usual, we wish you the best of luck.